Step by Step Guide To Applying To The Civil Service

 Step 2.
 Searching for Civil Service Roles and Creating an Account

 Civil Service jobs are advertised by many mainstream recruitment agencies, but it is best to apply directly though … the Civil Service Jobs portal because all applications are ultimately submitted via this gateway.
-The first step is to make an account: Although you can search by location, department, or specialism, without a login, you will ultimately need an account to apply.
+The first step is to make an account.
+Although you can search by location, department, or specialism without a login, you will ultimately need an account to apply.
 The Civil Service Jobs search engine is fairly self-explanatory, but it is best to have read up on the grades and departments first in order to orientate yourself.

 Step 3.
 Make Time

 The Civil Service values inclusivity, diversity and fairness, and as such all job descriptions are comprehensive, clear and transparent.
-Every applicant who can demonstrate that they have the skills, knowledge, and experience required of the role has an equal chance of succeeding to interview stage.
-This is a real positive for all applicants, especially those from outside of the Civil Service.
+Every applicant who can demonstrate that they have the skills, knowledge, and experience required for the role has an equal chance of succeeding to interview stage.
+This is a real positive for all applicants, especially those from outside the Civil Service.

 Before starting to review the online application form, applicants must be prepared to invest and set aside a decent amount of time.
 Completing a credible and powerful application can take many hours, even days!
 However, don’t let this put you off because whatever the outcome of your submission, your work will be transferable to future Civil Service applications, as explained later in this post.
-An additional point to consider is that each application you make is based on its own merits, and the numbers and types of applications are not being monitored or limited, so you can re-apply for the same role or to the same department
+An additional point to consider is that each application you make is based on its own merits, and the numbers and types of applications are not being monitored or limited, so you can re-apply for the same role or to the same department.

 Having identified a role, you will then need to prepare carefully.
-This involves downloading the job description, and accessing and downloading the Success Profiles and supporting Strengths documents.
+This involves downloading the job description and accessing and downloading the Success Profiles and supporting Strengths documents.
 You can access numerous documents here that explain the various frameworks, which you are advised to read.
 There will be a link to the Success Profiles within the job description.
 Nearly there!
 Have a copy of your CV and education history/timeline at hand, having checked all dates for accuracy and continuity.

 If you need more support with your Civil Service application you can find out more Civil Service interview coaching at Interview Skills Clinic, or book a free consultation online or contact Interview Skills Clinic.